Skip to main content

 Traefik Hub uses Identity Providers (IdPs) to manage user identities and to authorize access to API Portals.

-In conjunction, API keys or JSON Web Tokens (JWT) are used to control the access to APIs and API Gateways.
+In conjunction, API keys or JSON Web Tokens (JWT) are used to control the access to APIs.

 In Traefik Hub, an IdP serves as the foundation for user authentication, while API keys or JWTs play a key role in authorizing users to access APIs.